Overgeneralization Cognitive Distortion: Spot It, Stop It, Change It

 This perspective grounds the situation in specific details rather than broad generalizations, making it less likely to provoke heightened anxiety or the sense of being surrounded by constant danger.

-Workbooks for Unpacking Distorted Thinking and Improving Your Life
+Workbooks and Downloadables for Unpacking Distorted Thinking and Improving Your Life

 Becoming Calm: Silver Lining Anxiety and Stress Resilience Workbook and Journal focuses on managing and overcoming anxiety.
 It offers practical tips and insights, along with journal pages featuring prompts to help you process anxious thoughts and feelings rooted in past experiences and as they come up in your current life.